 8: Will there be related stories?

-A really good story, will have at least three related stories for you to chase.
+A really good story will have at least three related stories for you to chase.
 You have a head start on your competitors, so you should be anticipating where the story will go even before it is published or broadcast.
 However, when your story breaks, they, too, will be looking for that fresh angle to follow so that they take ownership of the story.
 You need to be ahead of them.
 When carrying out your initial fact-finding, write down a story plan with ideas of how it could develop and who the other characters in the story might be.
 Find those people, talk to them, gather more exclusive material, and develop new angles.
 Your job is to keep the momentum going.

 9: Will anything change as a result of your story?

 If you tell your story, will anything be different?
 Will other people’s lives improve or get worse?
 If they improve, that’s a good sign.
-If they are likely to get worse for many people, think again about whether to publish or broadcasting it.
+If they are likely to get worse for many people, think again about whether to publish or broadcast it.
 This is all part of the public interest test, which can help you decide the strength and validity of your story.

 10: Will you still be able to approach your contacts?

 When you tell the story, will you still be able to look your contacts in the eye, and will they still talk to you?
 A controversial story told well and fairly will earn you respect.
 A controversial story told badly and unfairly will make it harder for you to work as a journalist.
 This doesn’t mean you should compromise or water down your material.
-But what it does mean is that you need to be fair, honest, objective, impartial and accurate in all you do.
+But it does mean that you need to be fair, honest, objective, impartial and accurate in all you do.
 See the training modules in our editorial ethics section.